so anyway...

 update time - 9/5/23

 So first, Lost Earth.
 I can't really say much as I don't know much, other than it is out in the world, people are ordering it and the feedback so far has generally been positive.
 I don't know sales figures because the publisher doesn't share on a moment-by-moment basis because there are too many distribution channels.
 Suffice it to say, it is all going as would be expected.
-I am happy that it is out there.
+I am happy that it is out there, living and breathing.
 I am even reading it myself (for the first time) and yes, I found minor errors that my (and the publisher's) intense gaze missed, but a casual glance is blinded by.
 I have altered the master manuscript, mainly to make myself feel better.

 And while I am on Echoes, Echoes of a Lost Earth Part Two has now been finalised and signed off.
 It will be published in all three formats on 23rd June 2023 – next month – so really pleased that that is in the pipeline.